gcrosti/social-network-inheritance/README.md

 # Rmotrgram

-Today we're going to build a clone of a social network (really similar to the blue bird one, but keep it a secret).
+For this project I built a very simple social network as a way to practice object-oriented programming.
+More details below

 As any other social network we're going to have different types of `Post`s.
 All these different types of Posts should inherit from the parent `Post` class: